Q. What do I need to do to sign up for a FAS Research Computing account?

-"Computing Costs are requested to provide researchers with access to the Harvard University Faculty of Arts & Sciences Research Computing shared use facility (FAS RC) and any additional resources, such as additional storage or virtual machines.
-Users of the cluster gain access to the FAS RC.
-This fee applies to each account and provides users with access to resources hosted in the FAS RC environment, including expert consulting help coupled with extensive resources, such as over 10 petabytes of storage, 54,000 processing cores, and numerous software modules and applications.
-A full description of FAS RC computing resources available to researchers can be found at http://rc.fas.harvard.edu."
+"Computing Costs are based on actual usage of the Harvard University Faculty of Arts & Sciences Research Computing shared use facility (FAS RC) and any additional resources, such as additional storage or virtual machines.
+Users of the cluster gain access to the resources hosted in the FAS RC environment, including expert consulting help coupled with extensive resources, such as over 35 petabytes of storage, 78,000 processing cores, and numerous software modules and applications.
+A full description of FAS RC computing resources available to researchers can be found at http://www.rc.fas.harvard.edu."

 Q. Can a HCSPH PI sponsor and pay for an outside collaborator to have an account on the cluster?

 A. Yes.
 The there is not up-front cost for such accounts, but the user's use of the cluster (in CPU hours) will be charged to the PI's lab group on a quarterly basis.
 The collaborator's account needs to be approved by and attached to an existing HCSPH PI's Odyssey account.
-Please note in the account request that this is an outside collaborator.
+Please note in the account request that this is an outside collaborator (choose 'EXTERNAL').
 Should the PI leave HCSPH, the collaborator's access would also end unless it is transferred to another PI's account and billing.
 It is the PI's responsibility to notify us when the collaborator's access should be withdrawn.

 Q. Do I need to pay for software licenses at the FAS Research Computing?

-A. Most software (including SAS and Stata) is already licensed at FAS Research Computing and therefore is free.
+A. Most software (including SAS and Stata) is already licensed at FAS Research Computing and is therefore provided at no additional cost.
 Additional commercial software can be added on a case-by-case basis, depending on demand.
-Contact firstname.lastname@example.org and we can discuss your software needs.
+Contact us and we can discuss your software needs.

 Q. May I invest in more resources for the FAS Research Computing cluster by purchasing additional nodes to increase computing power and decrease waiting time?

 A. Yes.
-Contact email@example.com and we can discuss your computing needs, coordinate obtaining a quote, and install the new hardware.
+Contact us and we can discuss your computing needs, coordinate obtaining a quote, and install the new hardware.

 Q. If I am facing a deadline where I need more computing power for a short period of time, can FAS Research Computing help me?

 A. Yes.
 Contact us as soon as possible during normal hours (M-F 9am-5pm) and we can discuss your computing needs and how we can shift other resources temporarily.
-We can often temporarily dedicate part of HSPH's computing resources at FAS Research Computing to your project, or obtain permission to borrow computing capacity normally reserved for other schools or researchers.
+We can often temporarily dedicate part of HCSPH's computing resources at FAS Research Computing to your project, or obtain permission to borrow computing capacity normally reserved for other schools or researchers.